 Walking tours are a good option too, perfect for those that want to see all the culture and history on offer in Leipzig.
 They’re offered in plenty of languages too.
 Head to the Tourist Information office on Katharinenstraße 8 for more information and to arrange a booking.

 There are plenty of affordable hotel options in the city centre and near the Central Station, the best place to stay if you’re hoping to enjoy the gay nightlife and check out the tourist sights.
-There are budget options, luxury options and cosy, apartment options.

 St. Thomas Church – this gorgeous church was home to the legendary German composer Johann Sebastian Bach, who’s remains are located here.